Trantorian1/DockIDE/README.md

 && dockide
 ```

+_DockIDE does not override your existing neovim or vim config and can be used
+alongside other configurations_

 ## Git integration

-> For git integration to work, you will need to specify your git username
+> ℹ  For git integration to work, you will need to specify your git username
 and email in /dockIDE/user.env

 ```sh